 We also carry out regular surveys to ensure the protection of aquatic life, including temperature readings, fish surveys and invertebrate samples.

 The project was initially financed by a 10-year interest-free government Housing Infrastructure Fund loan.
 To repay this loan, from August 2021 we started collecting Development Contributions, which are a fee on residential and commercial developments.
 A small portion of the scheme was funded through rates, to reflect the benefit received by existing ratepayers.

 Learn more about Development Contributions

-The water will flow from the plant through around 22 kilometres of underground pipelines.
-The pipeline will start at 376 No. 1 Road, Te Puke, run down No. 1 Road through Lawrence Oliver Park, across private property and out to the Poplar Lane reservoir.
+Water flows from the plant through around 22 kilometres of underground pipelines.
+The pipeline starts at 376 No. 1 Road, Te Puke and runs down No. 1 Road, through Lawrence Oliver Park, across private property and out to the Poplar Lane reservoir.

 Underground pipes from there carry the water along the Te Puke highway and Welcome Bay Road to the eastern reservoir at R942.

 Iwi relationships with the river, water quality and quantity, and ecosystem health are important in our plans for the increasing population in the Pāpāmoa East area.